Born in New York in 1970, Jordan Davis was recognized for his editing

 2005).
 Davis has reviewed poetry for both Publishers Weekly and Kirkus

-Reviews, and written about poetry for Paper, Slate, and The Village
+Reviews, and has written about poetry for Paper, Slate, and The Village

 Davis currently writes about poetry for The Constant Critic and The